holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You may not exert control or cause a material impact on a Domain delegated to a Role or Circle that doesn't contain your Role, unless you get permission.
 Nor may you do so on a Domain owned by another sovereign entity without permission.

 When you need permission to impact a Domain, you may get it from whomever controls that Domain.
 You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domain to object.
 You must then wait a reasonable time to allow responses.
 If no one objects in that time, you then have permission to impact any Domains owned by any Role in the Organization that your announcement reached.
 You may assume a written announcement reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
-A Policy may further change or constrain this process.
+A Policy may change or constrain this process.

 #### 2.1.3 Don't Spend Money